-Peter F. Berk, Counsel specializes in Wage & Hour Compliance & Dispute Resolution and Employment Law & Litigation.
+Peter F. Berk, Partner at the Firm, specializes in Wage & Hour Compliance & Dispute Resolution and Employment Law & Litigation.
 He represents employers in a broad range of employment law litigation matters in state and federal courts, including claims involving discrimination, harassment, wrongful termination, whistleblowing, wage and hour laws, employment-related torts, violations of restricted covenants, unfair competition, theft and disclosure of trade secrets.

 As a leader in Wage & Hour Compliance and Dispute Resolution, Mr. Berk assists clients in proactively addressing wage and hour issues before a government investigation or litigation is commenced.
 He counsels management and human resources to audit existing pay practices and to design policies and pay practices that reduce exposure for wage and hour claims.
 Mr. Berk also represents clients when wage and hour claims are filed against them in court or with an agency